vinhdong/beatsync-mixer/README.md

 - Production-ready Flask application factory pattern
 - Two-tier caching (Redis + in-memory) for optimal performance
 - Robust error handling and graceful degradation
-- Heroku-optimized deployment with DNS fallback strategies
+- Heroku-optimized deployment with DNS fallback for all external APIs
+- Reliable Spotify and Last.fm integrations with manual IP resolution

 ## 🌐 Try it Live